zzzprojects/docs/learnentityframeworkcore.com/pages/configuration/data-annotation-attributes/index-attribute.md

 ```
 ### Index Name

-The name of the generated index follows the patter IX_<type name>_<property name> by default.
+The name of the generated index follows the pattern IX_<type name>_<property name> by default.
 You can alter this using the Name property of the Index attribute:

 ```csharp
 [Index(nameof(Isbn), IsUnique=true, Name="Unique_Isbn")]